Discover History and Heritage in Suffolk

 So does visiting the stately homes in Suffolk.
 Don’t miss the Italianate gardens of Ickworth House, Tudor re-enactments at Kentwell Hall, mementos of Beatrix Potter at Melford Hall, the Victorian splendour of the Somerleyton Estate, or Helmingham Hall’s enchanting moat and gardens.

 Framlingham Castle, with its fearsome battlements, is an iconic symbol of history and heritage in Suffolk.
 Imposing Landguard Fort is also among the most popular historical places to visit, especially for families.

 There are outstanding museums in Suffolk, such as 1,000-year-old Moyse’s Hall, and the 14th century Little Hall Museum in Lavenham.
 The East Anglia Transport Museum, Norfolk and Suffolk Aviation Museum and Leiston Long Shop Museum exhibit machines and contraptions of the past, while the Museum of East Anglian Life tells of Suffolk’s agricultural history.
 For a glimpse at Suffolk’s Anglo-Saxon history, visit Sutton Hoo or West Stow Anglo-Saxon Village.

-Horseracing is central to history and heritage in Suffolk, and the National Heritage Centre for Horseracing and British Sporting Art, opening in Newmarket late 2016, will show this history in vivid colour.
+Horseracing is central to history and heritage in Suffolk, and the new National Heritage Centre for Horseracing and British Sporting Art, which opened in Newmarket late 2016, shows this history in vivid colour.

 Use the tabs on this page to find out more about history and heritage in Suffolk, and start planning your perfect trip.